• Skip to primary navigation

 Jill Colonna

-A classic French dessert of candied fruits in a custardy based no-churn ice cream, served with a light apricot coulis or sauce.
+A classic French iced dessert with candied fruits in a custard based no-churn ice cream.
+Great served at any time of year, either with a light apricot or mango sauce.

 Print Recipe Pin Recipe